CryptoFenomen/SimpleTelegramBotWithRedstoneApi/README.md

 Step 4: Testing.
 1. When you have finished setting up find your bot on telegram search bar and enter bot username what you used when create bot.

    ![image](https://github.com/CryptoFenomen/SimpleTelegramBotWithRedstoneApi/assets/156483400/147bddeb-53bd-4989-95cd-6ffc48686abd)

-3. Type **/start** command
+2. Type **/start** command

    ![image](https://github.com/CryptoFenomen/SimpleTelegramBotWithRedstoneApi/assets/156483400/d97cc06b-c88e-44a3-a765-a46d6d7d690c)

-4. Enjoy!
+3. Enjoy!

   ![image](https://github.com/CryptoFenomen/SimpleTelegramBotWithRedstoneApi/assets/156483400/e70d0674-78c2-4226-8fd0-48028eeb2063)

 >[!Warning]
->When you try create your own command, after coding don't forget create this command, in @BotFather.
+>When you try create your own command, after coding don't forget create this command in @BotFather.